nwhitehead/vida/README.md

 opened for immediate use, then saved in a cache directory and reused in later runs.

+Functions in the implementation that will be called from LuaJIT should be marked `EXPORT` for maximum compatibility across all platforms (Windows requires this).

 ## Advantages

 There are several reasons to use Vida.